ampproject/amp.dev/_get_started/create/preview_and_validate.md

   - **Use a local web server like Apache 2 or Nginx**.
     *(Tip: For a quick web server, run `python -m SimpleHTTPServer`.)*

-Next, make sure that your AMP page **is actually valid AMP**, or it won’t get syndicated by third-party platforms like Google Search.
+Next, make sure that your AMP page **is actually valid AMP**, or it won’t get discovered and distributed by third-party platforms like Google Search.
 To validate:

   1. Open your page in your browser.
   1. Add "`#development=1`" to the URL, for example, `http://localhost:8000/released.amp.html#development=1`.